 Many first time shooters use their non-dominant hand as a resting platform.
 They make a cup shape with their hand and seat the bottom of the pistol grip and their dominant hand into this.
 However, this technique is incorrect.

-When using the thumbs forward pistol grip, place the non-dominant hand over top of your dominant hand.
+When using the thumbs forward pistol grip, place the non-dominant hand over top of your dominant hand (excluding the thumbs).
 Your index finger on your non-dominant hand should cover the middle finger of your dominant hand on the pistol grip.
 Push the palms of both hands together forcefully, and squeeze with both sets of fingers on the pistol grip.

 For an automatic, the thumb of your non-dominant hand will run along the frame just below the slide when gripping the pistol.
 Pinch your thumb tight to the frame, do not let your thumb extend outward.
 Those with hitchhiker thumbs may find it easier to press the inner part of the knuckle for the first digit of their thumb against the frame instead.